spalx/kafka-pkg/README.md

 ### CorrelatedRequestDTOSchema

-Used for validating CorrelatedRequestDTO objects.
+Used for validating CorrelatedRequestDTO objects.<br>
 Uses Zod library for validation.

 Recommended usage: